Twilio competitor Bandwidth up 6% following IPO

 Netflix cuts ties with Louis CK

-Bandwidth, a company which helps businesses with voice and text communication, debuted on the Nasdaq on Friday, going up about 6% on its first day of trading.
-After pricing its IPO at the bottom of the expected range at $20 per share, the company closed Friday at $21.19, or up about 6%.
+Bandwidth, a company that helps businesses with voice and text communication, debuted on the Nasdaq on Friday, going up about 6 percent on its first day of trading.
+After pricing its IPO at the bottom of the expected range at $20 per share, the company closed Friday at $21.19, or up about 6 percent.

 The Raleigh, North Carolina-based company raised $80 million in its offering.
 Bandwidth, which previously bootstrapped, will be using the capital for hiring and R&D.

 Bandwidth has been “cash flow positive and profitable for a long time,” co-founder and CEO David Morken told TechCrunch.
-He started the company in 1999 and then later started Republic Wireless, a wireless provider division which was recently spun off as a separate company.
+He started the company in 1999 and then later started Republic Wireless, a wireless provider division that was recently spun off as a separate company.

 Bandwidth competes with Twilio and Nexmo, which it claims “offer a narrower set of software APIs, less robust customer support and fewer other features while relying on third-party networks and physical infrastructure.”